-Welcome to English 3385!
-My name is Dr. Estee (or Dr. Beck).
+Welcome to Technical Writing for International Graduate Students.
+My name is Dr. Estee Beck.
 I earned a PhD from the Rhetoric and Writing program at Bowling Green State University in 2015.
-I've been teaching college-level writing for eleven years.
-I research surveillance and privacy in writing spaces and digital technologies with an eye toward how these topics effect human and machine communication.
+I have been teaching college-level writing for eleven years.
+I research surveillance and privacy in writing spaces and digital technologies with an eye toward how these topics impact human and machine communication.
 I also identify as a digital rhetorician.
-If you'd like to know what that means-then just ask!
+If you would like to know what that means-then just ask!

 The best way to get in touch with me outside of class is through university email.
 Just make sure to type in my email address in the "to" field.
-Do not use the auto-populate feature in mavs.uta.edu.
+Do not use the auto-populate feature in mavs.uta.edu (if you have a mavs account).
 Faculty do not have those email extensions and will never receive the email.
+I also read and respond to emails during intervals Monday through Friday from 9am to 4pm.